-First an introduction is due.
+First an introduction is due; so what are collagen peptides?
 Collagen peptides are a soluble supplement derived of marine or bovine (cows) protein.
 Bovine collagen peptides, favored for their compatibility with other vitamins, are made from the hide and connective tissues of cows.
 These peptides are rich in Type I and Type III collagen, good for skin, bone, and joint health.
 Most are flavorless and dissolve completely in hot or cold liquid.
 Collagen peptides contain the same reparative amino acids that are found in the gelatin of bone broth.
 Trusted brands recommend taking one serving daily to see complete effects.

 This is a great question.
+You might first ask ‘what are collagen peptides’, but you must next ask about safety.
 Our primary concern with all supplements should be safety.
-However, you need to understand first that all collagen peptides are not created equal.
+However, you first need to understand that all collagen peptides are not created equal.
 Marine and bovine are the two leading types of peptides on the market today.
 They are fairly harmless with three minor risks.